How to start a moving company in Canada: 10-step guide

 - Service area: 25–100 miles from headquarters

-- Benefits: Lower startup costs, fewer employees needed
+- Benefits: Lower startup costs and fewer employees needed, which simplifies payroll administration

 - Licensing: Simpler permit requirements within one province